stovmascript/react-native-version/README.md

 -a, --amend               Amend the previous commit.
 This is done automatically when react-native-version is run from the "postversion" npm script.
 Use "--never-amend" if you never want to amend.
--A, --never-amend         Never amend the previous commit -b, --increment-build     Only increment build number -d, --android [path]      Path to your "app/build.gradle" file -i, --ios [path]          Path to your "Info.plist" file -t, --target <platforms>  Only version specified platforms, eg. "--target android,ios"
+-A, --never-amend         Never amend the previous commit -b, --increment-build     Only increment build number -d, --android [path]      Path to your "android/app/build.gradle" file -i, --ios [path]          Path to your "ios/" folder -r, --reset-build         Reset build number back to "1" (iOS only) -t, --target <platforms>  Only version specified platforms, eg. "--target android,ios"
 ```